An Expert in Your Niche

 If you want to do this, take your time and do it properly.
 Research your topic thoroughly.
 Try to create a book that offers something new to the niche.
 If there are already loads of books covering exactly the same ground as yours then your hard work will not be as valuable as if you have something new to say on the subject.

 Here is a little secret.
-Your book doesn’t actually need to sell any copies to be worth writing.
-Obviously, if you can get sales from it that is great, and definitely something to aim for.
+Your book doesn’t actually need to sell many copies to be worth writing.
+Obviously, if you can get sales from it that’s great, and definitely something to aim for.
 But simply having a published book out there in the real world, available on Amazon etc gives your expert status a massive boost.

 You are no longer just “Henry Smith, purveyor of dog collars for small dogs” but you are “Henry Smith, specialist in dog collars for small dogs and author of “Small Dogs and How to Care for Them”.